 - Good communication and the ability to work with colleagues on a team.

 Educational Requirements to choose a career in Artificial Intelligence

 Basics of computer technology and math backgrounds form the backbone of most artificial intelligence programs.
 Entry-level positions require at least a bachelor’s degree while positions entailing greater responsibilities, leadership or administrative roles frequently require master’s or doctoral degrees.

 Typical coursework involves a study of:

-- Various level of math, including probability, statistics, algebra, calculus, logic, and algorithms.
+- Various levels of math, including probability, statistics, algebra, calculus, logic, and algorithms.

-- Bayesian networking or graphical modelling, including neural nets.
+- Bayesian networking or graphical modeling, including neural nets.

 - Engineering, physics, and robotics.